 Still with us?
 Great.
 You might be thinking “Okay, that doesn’t sound so bad.
 I can save money each month AND reduce the possibility of a blackout just by doing my laundry at night, instead of an afternoon?”
 Yeah, but… A free energy plan is great in principle, but you have to be mindful of a few things.

-If your free nights and weekends electricity plan offers electricity for free between 10 PM and 7 AM, it might be very difficult for you to actually shift your energy usage.
+If your free nights and weekends electricity plan offers free power between 10 PM and 7 AM, it might be very difficult for you to actually shift your energy usage.
 Your family won’t be too happy with the prospect of waiting to eat dinner until 11 PM and your neighbors might have a thing or two to say about your late-night hoovering and running the washing machine.

 You need to be clear on the energy plan details and be realistic about what’s really possible so that you can use it in a way that helps you lower your electricity bill.

-Talk To The Provider For Details
+Ask The Provider For Details

 If you are interested in a particular free nights or free weekends electricity plan, you should get in touch with the supplier’s customer service team before you sign up.
-You should ask them questions and get clarity on the following:
+You should ask them questions and get clarity on the following

 - What times of day/week really come with a free price tag